-At A. D. Rattray we go to great lengths to source interesting and unusual casks from the six traditional whisky regions of Scotland.
+Single cask whisky is at the heart of A. D. Rattray.
+We go to great lengths to source interesting and unusual casks from the six traditional whisky regions of Scotland.
 Each distillery represented is different and every cask is unique.